ethereum/consensus-specs/specs/merge/validator.md

 ### `ExecutionEngine`

-The following methods are added to the `ExecutionEngine` protocol for use as a validator:
+*Note*: `prepare_payload` and `get_payload` functions are added to the `ExecutionEngine` protocol for use as a validator.

+The body of each of these functions is implementation dependent.
+The Engine API may be used to implement them with an external execution engine.

 #### `prepare_payload`